Ukraine's topless fighters plot to storm the Euros

 “I can’t give you concrete details.
 But we’ll be staging all sorts of strikes - at stadiums and alongside, at press conferences and at cup ceremonies, everywhere,” she said.

 “Of course, we’ll be going to Poland, too,” she said.
-Neighboring Poland is co-host of the tournament.
+Neighbouring Poland is co-host of the tournament.

 For Femen, Euro-2012 is both a target to be disrupted and a platform for protest.
 Far from being a showcase for a modern European state as the authorities envisage, the Euros will only hurt Ukraine’s future by boosting prostitution and making it a sex tourism destination in Europe, Femen says.